-Origin: < L percussus, pp. of percutere, to strike from per-, per- + quatere, to shake: see quash
+Origin of percussfrom Classical Latin percussus, past participle of percutere, to strike from per-, per- + quatere, to shake: see quash

 Origin of percussLatin percutere percuss- to strike hard per- per- quatere to strike ; see kwēt- in Indo-European roots.

 (third-person singular simple present percusses, present participle percussing, simple past and past participle percussed)

 - To strike; to hit; to knock; to deliver a blow to.

 - Solid bodies, if they be very softly percussed, give no sound.